Ruff House Payment Policies

 - 3rd round of DHPP (distemper, hepatitis, parainfluenza, parvovirus) ,Rabies Boosters, Leptospirosis as necessary, Boosters for Lyme disease as necessary and Bordetella (kennel cough)

 Note1: Dogs should have vaccines at least 10 days prior to start of classes to ensure integration into their immune system Note2: We also accept titer test results in lieu of vaccination records.

 We will feed your dog at a requested time for no additional cost.
 Owners will provide their dog’s meals upon check in, or order a meal from our retail store for an additional cost.
-After eating, your dog will have a half hour time-out to ensure proper digestion.
+After eating, your dog will have a time-out to ensure proper digestion.